Last updated September 24, 2020

 Check below to get more details on some key aspects that we’re watching.
 Each of these components help us determine when we’ll be able to send volunteers to China again (it’s stuff you’re going to want to know).
 Also, this info can change frequently.
 Our goal is to keep things current with weekly updates, so check back often.

-Unfortunately, China isn’t open to the majority of foreigners right now, including US citizens.
+Unfortunately, China’s borders are currently closed to the majority of foreigners right now, including US citizens.
 There’s no timeline for when that may change, but we’re crossing our fingers it’ll happen sooner than later.
+Currently, only foreign travelers from certain countries with certain visa types are being allowed to enter.

 We’ve had volunteers teaching in China for the past 20 years who have absolutely loved their experience with the culture and exploring the beautiful country.
-We’re so anxious to hear when they’ll be reopening their borders and welcoming in foreigners again!
+We’re so anxious to hear when they’ll be reopening their borders and welcoming in more foreigners again

 In order to teach in China, our volunteers are required to obtain a visa for the semester.
-Because foreign travel is restricted, it’s no surprise that China is also not processing visas for foreigners right now.
+Because the borders are closed to many, it’s no surprise that China is processing limited visas.

 At the end of June, Delta became the first major airline to resume flights to China.
 On June 25th, their route from Seattle to Shanghai started back up which was very exciting.
-Throughout July it’s expected that they’ll resume multiple weekly routes between the US and China, with limited seating and precautions.
-It’s a hopeful sign borders will ease up and visas will follow (and we can start up a program here again).
+More flights resumed in July, and on September 4th, Delta became eligible to double their itinerary (from two flights a week to four).
+Travelers from the US are not allowed entry.

 As the country opened up, many schools across China opened in phases, with all students back by the end of May.
 They’re being quite cautious: daily temperature checks, social distancing, spacing desks apart, wearing masks, etc, are all now a part of a typical school day.

-The outbreak in Beijing (in mid-June) did put a wrinkle in reopening.
+An outbreak in Beijing (in mid-June) did put a wrinkle in reopening.
 Beijing immediately pressed pause on in-person classes to limit further potential cases.
-Schools around the country (outside of Beijing) are still in session and we’re hopeful programs in Beijing continue once the nation feels more comfortable with the already successful containment efforts.
+Schools around the country are still in session and we’re hopeful programs in Beijing continue once the nation feels more comfortable with the already successful containment efforts.

-Stores, museums, parks, and even public transportation have been opened.
+Stores, museums, parks, and even public transportation have been open for months.
 We’re seeing a trend that in China when there’s a local outbreak, it’s responded to quickly and very strictly rather than responding later at a nationwide level.
 It’s proved to be successful and we’re happy to see so many daily activities opening back up.

 Out & About